stuycs-gh-classrooms/nextdw-p01-physics-template/README.md

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
   - YOUR ANSWER HERE

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
   - YOUR ANSWER HERE

+#### Custom Force 1: NAME OF YOUR FORCE

+### Forumla 0
+What is the formula for your force?
+Including descirptions/definitions for the symbols.
+You may include a picure of the formula if it is not easily typed.

+YOUR ANSWER HERE

 ### Force 1
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
   - YOUR ANSWER HERE